HarminderDhillon/twitter-clone-parent/README.md

 npm start
 ```

-This will start all containers:
+This will start all containers and display access information automatically:
 - PostgreSQL database
 - Redis for caching
 - Elasticsearch for search functionality